-- reportSlotOffsetList, otherwise;
+- reportSlotOffsetList or reportSlotOffsetList-r17, otherwise;

 in CSI-ReportConfig for the triggered CSI Reporting Settings and is the (m+1)th entry of .

 *** Unchanged text omitted ***

 Conclusions

 Based on the discussion above, we have following proposal.

 Proposal: Send an LS to RAN2 asking to introduce a new RRC parameter reportSlotOffsetListDCI-0-2-r17 for extending the value range of reportSlotOffsetList, reportSlotOffsetListDCI-0-1 and reportSlotOffsetListDCI-0-2 for 480kHz and 960kHz SCS to INTEGER(0..128), and endorse the corresponding CR to TS38.214 [4].